drfranknlee/udc-for-image-analytics/README.md

 This repository includes instruction and manifest to ingest and index a military aircraft dataset into Spectrum Discover.
 Three additional tasks can be performed to custom-tag, extract-tag, import-tag to enrich the data catalog.

-Instruction:
- - We'll represent dataset "set-T101389" below as <ds>
+The instruction below uses the dataset in "T101389".

 ### Step 1: Upload dataset and manifest

-Upload the data in <ds>/dataset into a cloud object storage bucket (eg. "udc-vault")
+Upload the data in /dataset into a cloud object storage bucket (eg. "udc-vault") under the folder "T101389"

-Upload the manifest in <ds>/manifest into the same bucket
+Upload the manifest in /manifest into the same bucket and folder

+> You can use your own dataset as long as the path to each file/object in the object storage bucket is updated

 ### Step 2: Scan the source using Spectrum Discover